matatk/agrip/ldl/tutorial.md

 OK, whilst *Quake* is now ancient (but still a milestone in gaming), the techniques here could be applied to newer engines in much the same way; would love to see, or even help, that happen.
 In the meantime, you can still use this to make and explore your own somewhat-simplistically-shaped-but-nonetheless-3D worlds! :-)

-**The document does talk about possible future major features; it's unlikely these will be implemented in the current context of the game of *Quake*, but they could be if the system is brought to a more modern engine—if you're interested in helping us do this, please get in touch.**
+**The document does talk about possible future major features; it's unlikely these will be implemented in the current context of the game of *Quake*, but they could be if the system is brought to a more modern engine&mdash;if you're interested in helping us do this, please get in touch.**

 There are, however, a couple of new features that did get added...